ClarkCGA/drc_30x30_data_prep/README.md

 python scripts/gee_export.py
 ```

-All exports are sent to your Google Drive, in a folder named `GEE_Downloads`.
+All exports are sent to your Google Drive, in a folder named `DRC_30x30`.
 You can monitor progress in the [Earth Engine Tasks tab](https://code.earthengine.google.com/tasks).

 ### 6. Add Neighborhood Information